 - Large bowl or cooking pot to mix all ingredients

-- large tray – fill casings on try to collect any spills
+- Large tray – fill casings on tray to collect any spills

 - Frying pans to sweat onions and fat